sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 * keep the user well informed on what the bot understands,
 * validate user input,
 * resolve ambiguous input statements,
-* provide suggestions based on history,
+* provide suggestions based on history.

 All of these interactions can be achieved with the help of **Reactions**, which allow you to expand the behavior of each question step.
 Depending on the user's input, the chatbot engine might trigger one of the configured reactions.